alan-turing-institute/rl_tournament/README.md

 - So, in the example above, you would set ``AGENTS_PATH = /plark_ai_public/some/other/directories/``

+Note, if you want to build the image using one of the example agents, you will need to pull with git large file storage:

+`git lfs pull`

+This may require you to install:

+`sudo apt-get install git-lfs`

 ### Building a Docker image with your agent